wahlby-lab/graph-iss/README.md

 Anduril 2 is a workflow platform for high-throughput analysis of biomedical data.
 Workflows are constructed using Scala 2.11 and executed in parallel locally or on Linux clusters using a workflow engine optimized for iterative development.
 Documentation and installation instructions are available at: http://anduril.org.

 #### Bio-Format Command Line Tools
-Bio-format command line tools are necessary for dividing whole slide images in smaller tiles for faster computating.
+Bio-format command line tools are necessary for dividing whole slide images in smaller tiles for faster computation.
 Bio-format command line tools can be downloaded from https://www.openmicroscopy.org/bio-formats.

 #### Python Library Requirements
 Create a conda evironment named "pgm_pipeline":